 So then why is it that carbs make us crave more carbs?
 Well because in the US, Canada and the UK, the flour and grains are mandatorily fortified with vitamins which are typically responsible for increasing appetite and promoting weight gain!
 Turns out that the mandatory fortification/enrichment of refined grains with B vitamins & niacin is a causal reason for the carbs to be stimulating our appetites beyond the norm and thus, contributing to obesity!

-The interesting thing is this was ignored by researchers thinking it’s a correlation rather than causation because they too have an inherent bias and urge to want to blame the carbs themselves!
+The interesting thing is this was ignored by researchers thinking it’s a correlation rather than causation because they too have an inherent bias and urge to want to blame the carbs themselves and not simply the enrichment of them!

-So for those of us who went keto or low carb and removed these processed carbs from our diet and we felt better and lost weight and controlled our appetite better, we demonized the carbs, but really, the problem seems to be far more complex than that.
-What politicians thought was an honorable addition (vitamins!) to our food actually shot ourselves in the foot!
+So for those of us who removed these processed carbs from our diet and we felt better and lost weight and controlled our appetite better, we blamed and demonized the carbs, but really, the problem seems to be far more complex than that.
+What politicians thought was an honorable addition (“enriching” breads and pasta and cereals with vitamins!) to our food actually shot ourselves in the foot!

 And why did this mandatory fortification happen?
-Because the American Bakers Association (ABA) was well aware of the fact that people will eat more of their foods when the foods had these vitamins that opened up their appetite and so they lobbied for the FDA to increase their guidelines under the guise of enrichment.
+Because the American Bakers Association (ABA) noticed their business sales would do better, customers would come back more often when their baked goods had these vitamins that opened up their appetite and so they lobbied for the FDA to increase their guidelines under the guise of enrichment.
 Shady stuff.
 This goes to show how complex some things really are.
-(I’d also like to point out that the French have gone the other way and prohibited enrichment.)
+(I’d also like to point out that the French have gone the other way and prohibited enrichment while it is mandatory for us.
+That’s right, you can’t buy un-enriched processed carbs in the US, Canada and UK even if you wanted to.)